 Risk factors for diabetic retinopathy are as follows

-•Duration of diabetes- longer you have diabetes, the risk of developing complications increases.
+•Duration of diabetes- the longer you have diabetes, the risk of developing complications increases.

 •Lack of control in levels of sugar.